RedisLabs/redislabs-docs/content/rc/security/database-security/tls-ssl.md

     {{<image filename="images/rc/database-details-configuration-tab-security-tls-client-auth-certificate.png" width="300px" alt="Provide or generate a certificate for TLS client authentication." >}}{{< /image >}}

-    If you generate your certificate from the Redis Cloud console, a download button will appear once completed.
+    If you generate your certificate from the Redis Cloud console, a download button will appear after it is generated.
 The download contains:

     - `redis_user.crt` – the certificate's public key.